rishikaa1/handwritten-digit-recognition/README.md

 This project was built as part of the academic internship during the 4th semester of B.Tech in Computer Science and Engineering at Jorhat Engineering College.

 ## License
-This project is licensed under
+This project is licensed under the [Apache License Version 2.0](./LICENSE).